Why This 1 Medical Stock Could Be a Great Addition to Your Portfolio

 It can be very profitable to buy stocks with rising earnings estimates, as stock prices respond to revisions.
 By adding Focus List stocks, there's a great chance you'll be getting into companies whose future earnings estimates will be raised, which can lead to price momentum.

-For fiscal 2024, three analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.10 to $3.32.
-NVO boasts an average earnings surprise of 1.9%.
+Four analysts revised their earnings estimate higher in the last 60 days for fiscal 2024, while the Zacks Consensus Estimate has increased $0.06 to $4.30.
+GEHC also boasts an average earnings surprise of 9%.

-Additionally, NVO's earnings are expected to grow 23% for the current fiscal year.
+Additionally, GEHC's earnings are expected to grow 9.4% for the current fiscal year.

 Reveal Winning Stocks